Wanko Workers' Comp Lawyers logo

 Lump Sum Payments & Settlement Options

-When it comes to accepting a lump-sum payment for your workers’ compensation claim, it’s important to understand you are never the insurance company’s priority – an offer is being made to limit the expense and liability of your claim by locking in a lower cost for the insurance company through a settlement payout.
+When it comes to accepting a worker's comp lump-sum settlement, it’s important to understand you are never the insurance company’s priority – an offer is being made to limit the expense and liability of your claim by locking in a lower cost for the insurance company through a settlement payout.

 At Wanko Law, we believe anyone dealing with a work injury deserves immediate access to an experienced Louisiana workers’s compensation law firm.
 We focus exclusively on fighting for the rights of injured workers and their families and offer free and confidential consultations to discuss your case.